we-make-software/tech/README.md

 sudo apt install build-essential
 ```

-This repo isn’t a tutorial or a finished product.
-It’s a living lab.
-Reading it feels like stepping inside someone’s mind as they experiment with system-level programming: messy, jumpy, and full of ideas in motion.
-It doesn’t hand you answers; it makes you think, stumble, and explore, exactly the way real low-level development works.
-The chaos isn’t a flaw; it’s the experience.

 **⚠️ WARNING ⚠️**: You just upgraded your knowledge a lot!
 Handle it wisely. problem its i can provide a link but micrsoft change link all the time..